 CITyFiED Site Laguna de Duero

-Laguna de Duero is one of the municipalities surrounding the metropolitan area of the city of Valladolid, the administrative capital of the Castile and León region.
-Throughout the centuries, what was distinctive about the area was its natural lagoon, which dried out during the 1970s.
-This turn of events, however, determined the future of the city in a significant way.
-Laguna de Duero went through a period of growth and expansion, including the creation of the Torrelago district, which is the focus of the CITyFiED project’s activities.
+Laguna de Duero is one of the municipalities surrounding the metropolitan area of the city of Valladolid, the administrative capital of the Castile and Leon region.
+Throughout the centuries, what was distinctive about the area was its natural lake, which dried out during the 1970s.
+This turn of events determined the future of the city in a significant way.
+Laguna de Duero went through a period of growth and expansion, including the creation of the Torrelago district, which is the focus of the CITyFiED project activities.

 The Torrelago district was built in two phases, each one involving a district heating network and the following numbers of buildings and dwellings:

-· Phase 1: 12 buildings of 12 floors, with 4 apartments per floor, for a total of 576 dwellings with an average area of 100 m2.
+- Phase I: 12 buildings of 12 floors, with 4 apartments per floor, for a total of 576 dwellings with an average area of 100 m2 per dwelling.
 These buildings were constructed in 1977.

-· Phase 2: 19 buildings of 12 floors, with 4 apartments per floor, for a total of 912 dwellings with an average area of 100 m2.
+- Phase II: 19 buildings of 12 floors, with 4 apartments per floor, for a total of 912 dwellings with an average area of 100 m2 per dwelling.
 Eleven buildings were constructed in 1979; the remaining eight were constructed in 1981.

 The overall gross floor area of 140 000 m² that has been refurbished in the Laguna de Duero demo site affects more than 4000 residents.
 The annual final energy saving estimate is 6598 MWh with respect to thermal energy savings (reduction of 38,65%) and 137.2 MWh/yr regarding electric energy savings associated with the district heating (reduction of 63.64%).
 The total CO2 emission savings estimate amounts to 212 tonnes per year.